cjordanball/KingOfZambodia/MongoOutline.md

 			user.authenticate('password');

-####Validation

-1. Most basic validation is to require a field to be entered.
-That is accomplished with the k:v pair "required: true".

-2. Predefined validators for **strings**:

-		//match: takes a string or regex.
-For example, for an email:
-		match: /.+\@.+\..+/,

-		//enum: takes an array of discrete values that are allowed:
-		enum: ['manager', 'professional', 'labor'],

-3. Custom validators are constructed using the **validate** property, which should have a value of a two element array, the first element being a function that returns true or false, and the second element being an error message if the function returns false.

 ####Middleware
 1. Middleware in Mongoose can either be **pre** or **post**.
 Pre middleware is executed before the operation with which it is associated, whereas post middleware is executed after.
 Compare the two examples: